December 8, 2021

 South Wales had the most dangerous singular road on our list, but as an overall area, it only places in third with 2887 incidents.
 Scotland may have a larger land area than the rest on the list, but they only placed in fourth with 2505 overall road accidents throughout the last five Decembers.
 Rounding out the top five is Wiltshire, the home of Wessex Fleet, with an overall December incident total of 1936, a large amount being thanks to the infamous A303 that passes Stonehenge.

-City of London and Dyfed-Powys have the Least Incidents over Christmas
+City of London and Dyfed-Powys have the Least Incidents in Winter

 Bottom of the list was the relatively small area that covers the City of London, with 137 incidents in the last five years.
 Rounding out the bottom three were two Welsh areas, which is interesting considering that South Wales was in the top three.
 Dyfed-Powys, covering 3,360 square miles of central Wales, only had 244 incidents, while Gwent in the South East of the country had 258 accidents.